Black Sheep Gathering

 • All fleece must be entered in the name of the producer.
 An agent may enter and retrieve fleece with a letter from the grower.
 The show clerk will not accept mailed fleece.

 • Judging begins 10am Friday.
-The wool sale for Class 00 also begins at 10am Friday.
+The Fleece Sale for Class 00 also begins at 10am Friday.

 • Awards: ribbons will be awarded through 6th place.